PyratLabs/ansible-role-terraform-controller/README.md

   - Fedora 31
   - Ubuntu 18.04 LTS

+The role will likely run against:

+  - MacOS
+  - FreeBSD
+  - OpenBSD
+  - Solaris

+Windows, you will need to run this from WSL.

 ## Disclaimer

 If you have any problems please create a GitHub issue, I maintain this role in